 Access is through private property near the southern end of Gladbrook Road.
 It is signposted, with markers to the conservation area boundary.
 Note: The track is closed for lambing 1 September-31 October.

 From Old Dunstan Road access is at a stile adjacent to the Loganburn Reservoir.

 9. Old Dunstan Road via McPhees Rock

-300 metres north of McPhees Creek ford on Old Dunstan Road, a 4WD track leads to McPhees Rock and on to the summit.
-This track crosses private land to the conservation boundary, please respect the landowner's property.
+300 m north of McPhees Creek ford on Old Dunstan Road, a 4WD track leads to McPhees Rock and on to the summit.
+This track crosses private land to the conservation boundary, respect the landowner's property.
 Because of the fragile environment, vehicles and mountain bikes must keep to the track.